yiyuma/technical-tutorials/Spring/Hibernate.md

 ### Data Access Object (DAO)
 DAO is a common design pattern.
 DAO is responsible for interfacing with the database. (like a helper for communicating with the database) DAO needs a JPA Entity Manager.<br>

-### JPA Entity Manager
+### Entity Manager
-JPA Entity Manager is the main component for saving and retrieving entities.
-JPA Entity Manager is automatically created by Spring Boot.
-JPA Entity Manager needs a Data Source.<br>
+EntityManager is the main component for saving and retrieving entities.
+It is from Jakarta Persistence API (JPA).
+Its bean will be created automatically from Spring Boot.<br>
 - entityManager.persist(obj): create obj
 - entityManager.find(obj): read obj
 - entityManager.merge(obj): update obj